 Of course many drivers in Kentucky elect to carry more than the state minimum car insurance level of coverage and our attorneys highly recommend that you do the same.
+Our firm explains more about increased limits and the amount of insurance to carry in this linked blog page.
 If you cause an accident and the damages exceed your insurance limits you are responsible for the excess.
 If you own property or have retirement savings a victim can acquire these assets to help pay a judgment.

 Hurst & Hurst Law Experienced Car Wreck Lawyers Helping Auto Accident Victims

 If you have been injured in an auto accident Hurst & Hurst Law can get you the help you need to recover from your injuries.
 We have a variety of blog pages explaining how personal injury case work and dos and don’t of car wrecks, if you would like to check these out here.

 The attorneys at Hurst & Hurst can help determine if you have viable claim and assist in determining if the potential Defendant has insurance or is financially in a position to be able to compensate you for your injuries.
 If we agree that you have a good claim, we can assist in negotiating a settlement or bringing a lawsuit on your behalf.